dacog/textexpander_android/README.md

 - This is my very first Android App.
 I made heavy use fo ChatGpt 4.
 4o, Perplexity, Google and Coffee ☕.
 - I expect there to be errors and, should you find any, you are welcome to create an Issue and fix it. 😁
-- The app is usable as it is now, with an ugly logo and user interface, on at least Android 13 and Android 14.
+- The app is usable as it is now, with an ugly logo and user interface, on at least Android 7, 13 and 14.

 ## Features